 According to this account, a failed bid for the kingship stool in Owo, a town in the present-day Ondo State, incentivised the ancestors of Omezi to migrate via Issele-Uku to a sparsely populated Idumuje-Unor.
 On arrival, they settled in a section of the town called Ime Ogbe Isagbeme, a predominantly migrant quarter.
 This period in Idumuje-Unor was punctuated by incessant invasions from neighbouring towns and villages.
 Considered seasoned warriors, the new arrivals were tasked with repelling the invaders.
 The migrants learned from their host that the attacks were mainly carried out by people from the nearby towns of Issele-Ukwu, Onicha-Ugbo and Obior.
-A plan was hatched to split and embed the newcomers into three different villages to act as the first line of defence.
+A plan was hatched to embed and split the newcomers into three different villages to act as the first line of defence.
 With the passage of time, the strategy paid off.
 It stemmed the frequency of the attacks and completely stopped the invasions.
 This brought relative peace and safety to the community.

 When the Odogwu position became vacant in Idumuje-Unor, Omezi nominated Nwoko (whose name originally was Nwadiukor or its shortened version Nwokor) to succeed his father as the Odogwu.
 Unfortunately, Nwoko failed to garner enough local support and subsequently lost the position to his younger brother, Igbenabor.
 Omezi displayed a commendable sense of empathy by offering Nwoko refuge in his new settlement.
 He used his serfs to erect a house in one of his farm settlements for Nwoko and his family.
 When the need for a king arose in Idumuje-Ugboko, the natives wanted Omezi or Mokobia, a very powerful seer and the first free-born to settle in Idumuje-Ugboko to be their ruler.
 Both refused.
 On his part, Omezi specifically cited the need to concentrate on his farm.
 A testament to this resolute commitment was the naming of one of his sons (Gabriel Omezi) Ugbomkanmai, meaning ‘it is my farm I know or care about’.
 On the other hand, Mokobia who was qualified for the position was too old and blind.

 As the de facto kingmaker, Omezi’s intention was to replicate the Owo kingship system in Idumuje-Ugboko.
 The system was anchored on the handpicking of potential candidates from the same lineage but not necessarily from the same nuclear family.
-The selected candidates were subsequently whittled down until an Obi is selected.
+The selected candidates were subsequently whittled down until the Obi is selected.
 It was this system that enabled Nwoko to emerge as the first leader, or more appropriately, the first Odogwu of this new settlement.

 The Emu Narrative

-This narrative states that an unsuccessful struggle for the chieftaincy in Emu or Emule, a town in the present-day Edo State, forced the departure of a group of migrants, first, to Idumuje-Unor and then Idumuje-Ugboko.
+This narrative states that an unsuccessful struggle for the chieftain in Emu or Emule, a town in the present-day Edo State, forced the departure of a group of migrants, first, to Idumuje-Unor and then Idumuje-Ugboko.
 The most prominent of the migrants was Unoko who settled and died in Idumuje-Unor.
 However, it was one of his descendants Agwai and other emigres who eventually made it to Idumuje-Ugboko.
 On arrival, the migrants settled in the present-day Ogbe–Ofu village.
 In no time, the immigrants recognised that they were tenants on the land that belonged to the Idumuje-Unor kingdom.
 The tenancy status compelled them to pay regular homage to the Obi of Idumuje-Unor.
 Once ‘securely’ settled in their new environment, the migrants decided to replicate the various structures of government they imported from Emu.
 They formed an autonomous community, complete with a traditional ruler and chiefs.
-Nonetheless, finding themselves in the throes of instability brought about by the never-ending inter-tribal wars and invasions, the Ogbe-Ofus saw the need to join forces with the other neighbouring settlements.
-A sustained period of contact fast-tracked the previously isolated, outlying settlements to coalesce into a homogeneous group.
+Nonetheless, finding themselves in the throes of instability brought about by the never-ending inter-tribal wars and invasions, the Ogbe-Ofus saw the need to join forces with other neighbouring settlements.
+A sustained period of contact fast-tracked the coalescing of previously isolated and outlying settlements into a homogeneous group.
 The coming together inevitably threw up a challenge – who should be the king?
 Mokobia, a competent and perfect fit for the position was not only old, but he was blind as well.

 Even though they recognised the need for a chieftain, the Ogbe-Ofus had other motivations for desiring one.
 Curiously, they downplayed the position of the Obi.
 They regarded it as unimportant.
 Instead, the Ogbe-Ofus coveted the Odogwu and the chief priest positions.
 To get the desired positions, the Ogbe-Ofus reached a negotiated settlement with the other farming outposts.
 This resulted in the Ogbe-Ofus voluntarily ceding the position of the Obi but appropriated the Odogwu and the chief priest positions.
 This cleared the way for the Ogbe-Obi village through the Nwoko family to claim the Obi, while the Iyase position went to the Atuma village.